-Domain Authority (DA) is a website scoring system developed by to predict how well websites will rank on search engine result pages (SERPs).
+Domain Authority (DA) is a website scoring system developed as a cornerstone of sound SEO (seach engine optimization) strategy to predict how well websites will rank on search engine result pages (SERPs).

-A website can have a Domain Authority score anywhere between one and 100.
-The higher the score, the higher the domain authority and the greater a page’s ability to rank high in search results.
+A website can have a Domain Authority–as opposed to a specific Page Authority (PA)–score anywhere between one and 100.
+The higher the score, the higher the domain authority and the greater a page’s ability to rank higher.

 You can use this score to track your own website’s ranking ability over time.
 Or you can use it to check out the ranking strength of your competitors’ sites.

-There are dozens of online tools that will allow you to check a site’s Domain Authority, including Moz’s own MozBar which is powered by their link index Linkscape.
+There are dozens of online SEO tools that will allow you to check a site’s DA, including Moz’s own MozBar which is powered by their link index Linkscape.

-You can also use Moz’s Link Explorer to check the Domain Authority of any website.
+You can also use Moz’s Link Explorer to check the DA of any website.

-Google’s PageRank score used to allow people to see how authoritative pages were, based on how many and how high quality of links they had.
+Google’s PageRank score was used to allow people to see how authoritative pages were, based on how many and how high the quality of links they had.

 In 2016, Google stopped publishing PageRank scores publicly (often called Toolbar PageRank) so Moz’s Domain Authority score is a useful directional replacement tool.

-Domain Authority is a quick and convenient way of providing you with an overview of a website’s ranking potential, based on its portfolio of links.
+Domain Authority is a quick and convenient way of providing you with an overview of a website’s ranking potential, and general SEO standing based on its portfolio of links.

 Since it can be difficult to calculate the Page Authority of new pages, Domain Authority works better as an overall measure when evaluating link value.